State of GPU Hardware (End of Year 2025) - New Article

 One of the topics we need to handle when implementing dynamic resolution scaling is the creation and usage of textures that need different resolution every frame, especially render target, depth-stencil, and UAV, used temporarily between render passes.
 One solution could be to create these textures in the maximum resolution and use only part of them when necessary using a limited viewport.
 However, Martin gives multiple reasons why this option may cause some problems.
 A simpler and safer solution is to create a separate texture for each possible resolution, with a certain step.
 In modern graphics APIs (Direct3D 12 and Vulkan) they can be placed in the same memory, which we call memory aliasing.

 WRONG!
 Direct3D 12 doesn’t define such a requirement and graphics drivers from some GPU vendors really return smaller size required for a texture with larger dimensions, for some specific dimensions and pixel formats.
-For example, on AMD Radeon RX 7900 XTX, a render target with format DXGI_FORMAT_R16G16B16A16_FLOAT
+For example, on AMD Radeon RX 7900 XTX, a render target with format DXGI_FORMAT_R16G16B16A16_FLOAT, returns:

 Why does this happen?
 It is because textures are not necessarily stored in the GPU memory in a way we imagine them: pixel-after-pixel, row major order.
 They often use some optimization techniques like pixel swizzling or compression.
 By “compression”, I don’t mean texture formats like BC or ASTC, which we must use explicitly.
 I also don’t mean compression like in ZIP file format or zlib/deflate algorithm that decrease data size.
 Quite the opposite: this kind of compression increases texture size by adding extra metadata, which allow to speed things up by saving memory bandwidth in certain cases.
 This is done mostly on render target and depth-stencil textures.
 For more information about it, see my old article: “Texture Compression: What Can It Mean?”.
 I’m talking about the meaning of the word “compression” number 4 from that article – compression formats that are internal, specific to certain graphics cards, and opaque for us – programmers who just use the graphics API.
 Problem is that a specific compression format for a texture is selected by the driver based on various heuristics (like render target / depth-stencil / UAV / other flags, pixel format, and… dimensions).
 This is why a texture with larger dimensions may unexpectedly require less memory.